Richard Curtis

 In 2007, Curtis received the BAFTA Fellowship for lifetime achievement from the British Academy of Film and Television Arts.
-He is the co-founder, with Sir Lenny Henry, of the British charity Comic Relief, which has raised over £1 billion.
+He is the co-founder, with Lenny Henry, of the British charity Comic Relief, which has raised over £1 billion.
 At the 2008 Britannia Awards, he received the BAFTA Humanitarian Award for co-creating Comic Relief and for his contributions to other charitable causes.
+In 2024, he received the Jean Hersholt Humanitarian Award from the Academy of Motion Picture Arts and Sciences.

 Curtis was listed in The Observer as one of the 50 funniest figures in British comedy in 2003.
 In 2008, he was ranked number 12 in a list of the "100 most powerful people in British culture" compiled by The Telegraph.
-In 2012, he was one of the British cultural icons selected by artist Sir Peter Blake to appear in a new version of his most famous artwork—the cover of The Beatles' 1967 album Sgt.
+In 2012, he was one of the British cultural icons selected by artist Peter Blake to appear in a new version of his most famous artwork—the cover of the Beatles' 1967 album Sgt.
 Pepper's Lonely Hearts Club Band.

 Early life and education

 Curtis was born in Wellington, New Zealand.
 He is the son of Glyness S. and Anthony J. Curtis.
-His father was a Czechoslovakian refugee who moved to Australia when aged thirteen and became an executive at Unilever.
-Curtis and his family lived in several different countries during his childhood, including Sweden and the Philippines, before moving to Great Britain when he was 11.
+His father was a Czechoslovak refugee who moved to Australia when aged 13 and became an executive at Unilever.
+Curtis and his family lived in several different countries during his childhood, including Sweden and the Philippines, before moving to the United Kingdom when he was 11.